Draftit

 Finalization

-Improving efficiency in high-frequency administrative workflows
+Improved efficiency in high-frequency administrative workflows

-Reducing cognitive load in legally complex processes
+Reduced cognitive load in legally complex processes

-Establishing scalable UI patterns for future development
+Scalable UI patterns established for future development